jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 **Step 4: Fine Tune FC Layers**
 Freeze the backbone layers and  RPM.
 Only train the FC layers.

-Certainly, here are the steps split into two tables:
+To summarize, here are the steps split into two tables:

 | Step 1                                  | Step 2                                  |
 | -------------------------------------- | -------------------------------------- |